earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 * Make sure all of the libraries that you use in the report are listed in a code chunk at the TOP of your document.
 * Spell check your report and check grammar.
 * All plots should be clearly labeled with titles, and x and y axis labels are it makes sense.
 (Your map of lidar data doesn't need x and y labels).
-* Be sure to discuss how you selected the classifiation values used in the raster plots referencing the histograms of the data that you create.
+* Be sure to discuss how you selected the classification values used in the raster plots referencing the histograms of the data that you create.
 * OPTIONAL BONUS: Include images as they make sense.
 Be sure to cite any graphics that you use that are not yours.

 ## Homework due: Feb 8 @ noon.